 2 tbsp butter, salted

 1 cup vegetable broth

-Wash and dry the potatoes.
-Julienne them (with the skins left on) using a mandoline on the 5/16 setting, or by hand.
-Place the julienned potatoes into a large bowl filled with ice water and let sit for 15 minutes.
-This will remove some of the starch, making the french fries more crispy.
+Scrub the potatoes and julienne with the skins left on.
+Place into a large bowl filled with cold water and then place into the fridge for 1 hour.
+This will remove some of the starch, making the french fries more crispy once baked.

 Once the french fries have cooked, remove them from the oven and place onto a serving plate.
 Top with cheese curds and then pour gravy over top.
 Serve warm.